uber/hermetic_cc_toolchain/README.md

   have to look for you.
 Instead, send him your patches first.

 You may find contact information of the individuals in the commit logs.

-# Publicity

-This section lists notable uses or mentions of `bazel-zig-cc` (before the rename) and afterwards of the `hermetic_cc_toolchain`.

-- 2023-01-24 [bazel-zig-cc v1.0.0][bazel-zig-cc-v1]:
-  releasing `bazel-zig-cc` and telling that `bazel-zig-cc` is used in production to compile all of Uber's [Go Monorepo][go-monorepo].
-- 2022-11-18 [BazelCon 2022: Making Uber's hermetic C++
-  toolchain][bazelcon2022]: Laurynas Lubys presents the story of how this repository came into being and how it was used (as of the conference).
-- 2022-05-23 [How Zig is used at Uber (youtube)][yt-how-zig-is-used-at-uber]:
-  Yours Truly (the author) talks about how `bazel-zig-cc` came to existence and how it's used at Uber in Milan Zig Meetup.
-- 2022-05-23 [How Uber uses Zig][how-uber-uses-zig]: text version of the above.
-- 2022-03-30 [Google Open Source Peer Bonus Program][google-award] awarded the author $250 for bazel-zig-cc.
-- 2022-01-13 [bazel-zig-cc building Envoy][zig-cc-envoy].

 [^1]: a [mathematical subset][subset]: both can be equal.